Responsive Menu

 Ideally, you will have conversion funnel set up on your website so you can guide your visitors to book an evaluation or get in contact for more information.
 This can however take many visits so software like HubSpot can be extremely helpful to understand your buyer’s journey.

-If you’re unsure of how to approach social media for your medical device, we explain it all in our complete guide to social media in Medical Device article.
+If you’re unsure of how to approach social media for your medical device, we explain it all in our complete guide to social media in medical device article.

 Newsletters and emails

-If you send out newsletters or email campaigns to your subscribers, adding a section about your webinars is good practice.
 Whether you add a link to the webinar recording or a sign-up button to join the next webinar this is great content to be sharing with your subscribers.

 This would be in addition to an email sent out to all those who attended your webinar (or couldn’t as they were busy but would like to view it later).